TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/src/x_template_xHmi.Blazor/README.md

 ### Important note:

 After clicking on link `Process settings` the redirection uri will look like this: `/data/process_settings`.
 The main link is represented (in the uri) in lowercase and every sublink is in lowercase and `" "` in its name is replaced by `"_"`.
+Make sure dotned 6.0.7 + sdk is installed for correct running of ravenDB!